-As at September 2017, the Walk Free Foundation’s Global Slavery Index estimates:
+The Walk Free Foundation’s Global Slavery Index 2018 estimates:

 - in excess of 40 million people globally are subject to some form of modern slavery and collectively approximately US$150 billion per year is generated in the global private economy from forced labour alone;

-Human right due diligence: 2018 report and analysis
+Human rights due diligence: 2018 report and analysis

 Norton Rose Fulbright and the British Institute of International and Comparative Law (BIICL) recently announced the launch of the results of our human rights due diligence (HRDD) in supply chains project and published a report entitled ‘Making sense of managing human rights issues in supply chains’.